Boonton Branch: History and construction

 By the end of the American Civil War in 1865, the management of the Morris & Essex Railroad had recognized that the Morristown Line was inadequate as a freight line.
-The line was circuitous and had to climb the steep 1.5% westbound grade to Summit, New Jersey.
-Although not yet the issue it would become in the 20th Century, the Morristown Line also passed through numerous small towns that were served by passenger trains.
+The line was circuitous and westbound trains had to climb the steep 1.5% grade to reach Summit, New Jersey.
+Although not yet as significant as it would become in the 20th Century, the Morristown Line also passed through numerous small towns that were served by passenger trains, which could interfere with freight movements.
 (The term "commuter" was just coming into vogue at that time.)
-Rather than attempting to rebuild an existing line, the Lackawanna Railroad, which controlled the M&E, decided to build a completely new line.
-The new line would leave the Morristown Line just west of the Bergen Tunnels at West End (which became a junction) and then would rejoin the Morristown line at East Dover Jct., a total of 34 miles.
+Rather than attempting to rebuild an existing line, the Lackawanna, which controlled the M&E, decided to build a completely new line.
+The new line would span 34 miles, leaving the Morristown Line just west of the Bergen Tunnels at West End (which became a junction) and then rejoining the Morristown line at East Dover Jct.
 (In 1903, Denville Jct. would be created at its present location and East Dover Jct. would be downgraded.)

-The Boonton Branch was built between 1869 and 1870.
+Construction began in 1869 and was completed by 1870.
 Reportedly, very few construction problems were encountered.
 The line more or less paralleled the Morris Canal for its entire length.
-This was hardly a coincidence for competitive and topographical reasons.
-From a competitive point of view, the canal still carried a significant amount of coal traffic at the time the Boonton Branch was built.
-Anthracite coal played a major role in creating a need for the Boonton Branch.
-As the Road of Anthracite, the Lackawanna Railroad tapped the anthracite-rich hills of the Scranton, Pennsylvania, Valley to supply the suburbs of New Jersey.
-That situation would rapidly change as the railroad's delivery schedule was counted in hours—not days (as was the case of the canal)—and the railroad didn't freeze over for four months out of the year, at the time when its more profitable commodity was in greatest demand.
+This was hardly a coincidence for both competitive and topographical reasons.
+From a competitive point of view, the canal carried significant coal traffic at the time the Boonton Branch was built.
+As the "Road of Anthracite", the Lackawanna tapped the anthracite-rich hills of the Scranton Valley to supply the suburbs of New Jersey.
+The huge increase in transport capacity offered by the new line shifted virtually all coal traffic off the canal and to the railroad: the railroad's delivery schedule was counted in hours—not days (as was the case of the canal)—and the railroad didn't freeze over for four months out of the year, at the time when its most profitable commodity was in greatest demand.
 From a topographical point of view, the Boonton Branch's alignment allowed for fast freight service over a line that was relatively uncongested by commuter and passenger traffic.
-Westbound, trains had to overcome a ruling grade of 1%, which often required pusher engines and helper engines.
+Westbound, trains still had to overcome a ruling grade of 1%, which often required pusher engines and helper engines.
 Even so, the Boonton Branch's grade profile was a decided improvement over the Morristown Line's.
 When the section of the branch through the Hackensack Meadowlands was destroyed in 1917 by the Kingsland explosion (caused by German sabotage of an ammunition plant in Lyndhurst), it was quickly rebuilt.